-- Low Quality Lead List: One of the most important aspects of a successful direct mail campaign is the quality of the lead list.
+- Low Quality Lead List: One of the most important aspects of a successful direct mail for commercial real estate campaign is the quality of the lead list.
 If you are mailing to the same prospects as your competition, expect your response rates to be very low.
 Instead, seek out niche markets that no one else is marketing to.
 The general rule is that if it takes time to build a particular list, you will have less competition because most other real estate investors won’t take the time to create it.

 - No Branding on Mailers: Branding is the number one most important thing that you should be doing and in many cases it’s a missed opportunity in direct mail.
 People can recall a logo much easier than a name so your chances of a seller remembering you is much higher.
 It’s a simple detail, but the payoff is big.

 - Not Building Trust: One of the most important aspects of closing a deal is to build trust and rapport with the seller.
 Aim for this from the start with your direct mail by sending professional looking mailers with letterhead and company information.
 This shows your prospects that you are an actual company and not a fly-by-night operation.